martin-dominguez/lfr-facets-to-charts/README.md

 ## Prerequisites

-* These Widget Display Templates are compatible with **Liferay 7.3**
+* These Widget Templates are compatible with **Liferay 7.3**
-* All the requiered libraries will be loaded in each Widget Display Template.
+* All the requiered libraries will be loaded in each Widget Template.

 ## Configuration